PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/findctIDPS.md

 <br/>

 # PowerShell SPOMod
-An old favourite of mine, close to being deprecated, but I am mentioning it here out of sentiment.
+An old favourite of mine, deprecated, but I am mentioning it here out of sentiment.

 ### Prerequisites